reneelindsay/dungeon-crawlers/README.md

 ### Pair Programming: Misery Loves Company

 The first program is a brief exchange between myself and a good friend and mentor named John.
-An artist himself, you can find John's work at https://github.com/JohnEarnest
+An artist himself, you can find John's latest adventures in chip8 programming at https://github.com/JohnEarnest/chip8Archive

 The first file has a bug towards the end: inputing the desired response causes the program to misunderstand the input and ask for the desired response, effectively trapping you in an ongoing loop of futility.
 I almost like it better this way; it is satire, after all.